readysettech/handbook/handbook/values/index.html.md

 Share problems you run into, ask for help, be forthcoming with information and **speak up**.

 ##### Negative feedback is 1-1
-{:.no_toc}
 Give negative feedback in the smallest setting possible.
 One-on-one video calls are preferred.
 If you are unhappy with anything (your duties, your colleague, your boss, your salary, your location, your computer), please let your boss, or the CEO, know as soon as you realize it.
 We want to solve problems while they are **small**.

 Negative *feedback* is distinct from negativity and disagreement.
-If there is no direct feedback involved, strive to discuss disagreement [in a public channel](/handbook/communication/#use-public-channels), respectfully and [transparently](/handbook/values/#transparency).
+If there is no direct feedback involved, strive to discuss disagreement in a public channel (e.g. the appropriate email group or Slack channel for your team), respectfully and [transparently](/handbook/values/#transparency).

 In a [GitLab Unfiltered interview on values](https://youtu.be/7kMQj4O4ZGU), GitLab co-founder and CEO Sid Sijbrandij offers the following context.